On our 5000 acres, 6 miles of coastline and 5 miles of River Add, there is scope for all manner of country pursuits.

 Stalking: at Ardifuir.
 Enquiries via Andy

 Seasonal Cookery Courses with Andy Malcolm at Ardifuir - we would be delighted to invite guests to enjoy seasonal cookery demonstrations of local produce during their stay with us.
-Courses begin in April 2015 and will run seasonally.
 Booking is strictly in advance and enquiries can be made via Andy.

 Photography workshops - we are delighted to be teaming with Bill Baillie Photography, to offer guests group/private tuition right here on the estate, during their stay with us.
 Bookings must be made in advance directly with Bill.
 Please quote 'Duntrune' in your correspondence.